kognise/arpchat/README.md

 2. i'm completely insane
 3. i'm a programmer

+(i swear, i might actually briefly have a use for this! it might not be entirely useless! ... and other lies i tell myself)

 ## limitations

 yes

 ## running

+if you actually want to install this for some reason, you can get it from [the releases page](https://github.com/kognise/arpchat/releases/latest).

 on windows, you probably need [npcap](https://npcap.com/#download). make sure you check "Install Npcap in WinPcap API-compatible Mode" in the installer!